burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 - calls `beginWork` with current `unitOfWork` (Fiber)
 - calls `completeUnitOfWork` with current `unitOfWork` (also Fiber)

-at the end it returns null or result of one of those two functions (surprise... it's Fiber).
+In the end, it returns null or results of one of those two functions (surprise... it's Fiber).

-From this point reconciler is just looping over all Fibers using `performUnitOfWork` and waits until `workInProgress` is empty.
+From this point, reconciler is just looping over all Fibers using `performUnitOfWork` and waits until `workInProgress` is empty.

 What is important is that React not using recursion to go through the tree.
 They are using simple while loops to avoid having large stacks (maybe if we could get [PTC](https://github.com/tc39/proposal-ptc-syntax) into JS that would be different).